Sahil Khan

-Sahil Khan (born 5 November 1976) an Indian actor, fitness entrepreneur, and YouTuber, known for his role in Hindi-language films Style and Xcuse Me.
+Sahil Khan (born 5 November 1976) is an Indian actor, fitness entrepreneur, and YouTuber, known for his role in Hindi-language films Style and Xcuse Me.

-In April 2024, he was arrested by the Mumbai cyber cell's Special Investigation Team for his involvement in the ₹15000 crore Mahadev Betting App Case.
+In April 2024, he was arrested by the Mumbai cyber cell's Special Investigation Team in connection with the ₹15,000 crore (US$1.6 billion) Mahadev Betting App Case.

 Early life

 Khan was born in Kolkata, West Bengal to an Indian Muslim father and a Chinese Christian mother, growing up in relative poverty before running away from home at the age of 15 to Mumbai, in order to fulfill his dream of becoming a professional bodybuilder.

 Career

 Khan started his career with a musical video of Stereo Nation Nachange Sari Raat.
 N. Chandra signed him to play the lead role in his film Style.
 The film went on to become a box office success.
 Immediately thereafter, the sequel to Style, Xcuse Me, also went on in the comedy genre.
 He also starred in Aladin and Ramaa: The Saviour.
 He is also associated with the water brand Hunk Water.